-Neighborhood diners and counters are a dying breed, but Art’s is keeping things alive and kicking and is even innovating the usual menu with dishes like their famed hash brown sandwich.
-You’ll see some Korean additions and influences on the menu, too.
+Neighborhood counters are a dying breed, but Art’s keeps things alive and kicking.
+They even innovate the usual menu with dishes like their famed hash brown sandwich.
+You’ll see some Korean additions and influences on the menu, like the beef bibimbap.

 Lime Tree (450 Irving St.)

 There are two locations of this casual but delicious Malaysian restaurant.
-The roti pratha will quickly disappear from your table, along with the martabak (stuffed roti), corn fritters, beef rendang, and nasi goreng with chicken.
+The roti pratha will quickly disappear from your table, along with the martabak (stuffed roti), corn fritters, beef rendang, spicy curry noodles and nasi goreng with chicken.

 Nopalito (1224 Ninth Ave.)

 This is the second location of one of the most adored places for quality Mexican cuisine in San Francisco.
-The masa is made in-house with organic corn, the carnitas are some of the city’s best, and the sustainable, high-quality ingredients really make every handmade dish shine.
+The masa is made in-house with organic corn, the carnitas are some of the city’s best, and the sustainable, high-quality ingredients truly make every handmade dish shine.
 Totopos con chile never fails to wow, and a cookbook is available for those who want to try making it at home.

 Outerlands (4001 Judah St.)